freenas/freenas-docs/userguide/tn_initial.rst

 :numref:`Figure %s <console_setup_menu_fig>`,
 will appear at the end of the boot process.
-If you have access to the %brand% system's keyboard and monitor, this Console Setup menu can be used to administer the system should the administrative GUI become inaccessible.
+If you have access to the %brand% system's keyboard and monitor, this Console Setup menu can be used to administer the system if the administrative GUI is not accessible.

-.. note:: You can access the Console Setup menu from within the
+.. note:: The Console Setup menu can be accessed from within the
    %brand% GUI by typing :command:`/etc/netcli` from :ref:`Shell`.
-   You can disable the Console Setup menu by unchecking the :guilabel:`Enable Console Menu` in :menuselection:`System --> Settings --> Advanced`.
+   The Console Setup menu can be disabled by unchecking the :guilabel:`Enable Console Menu` in :menuselection:`System --> Settings --> Advanced`.